iechor/docs/content/engine/api/sdk/examples.md

 ---
-title: Examples using the Docker Engine SDKs and Docker API
+title: Examples using the iEchor Engine SDKs and iEchor API
-description: Examples on how to perform a given Docker operation using the Go and Python SDKs and the HTTP API using curl.
+description: Examples on how to perform a given iEchor operation using the Go and Python SDKs and the HTTP API using curl.
 keywords: developing, api, sdk, developers, rest, curl, python, go
 aliases: